-Founded in 1886, John Carroll University is a Jesuit Catholic university with a 60-acre campus in a residential area of Ohio—only 10 minutes from downtown Cleveland.
-Over 3,500 students attend the University, resulting in a 13:1 student-faculty ratio.
+John Carroll University is a Jesuit Catholic university with a 60-acre campus in a residential area of Ohio—only 10 minutes from downtown Cleveland.
+Over 3,500 students attend the University and benefit from a 13:1 student-faculty ratio.
 At John Carroll, transfer students are eligible for the University Scholarship (worth $12,000–$22,000), the Community College Scholarship (worth $2,000), or the NSF S-STEM MIRRORS Scholarship (worth $4,000).

-Founded by the Felician Sisters in 1937, Madonna University is a Catholic liberal arts university with a 97-acre campus in Livonia, Michigan, just west of Detroit.
-The University has a student body of nearly 3,000, with a student-faculty ratio of 13:1.
-Students can transfer up to 74 credits from two-year schools and 90 from four-year colleges into over 100 academic programs offered in on-campus, fully online, or hybrid formats.
+Madonna University is a Catholic liberal arts university with a 97-acre campus in Livonia, Michigan—just west of Detroit.
+The University has a student body of nearly 3,000 and a student-faculty ratio of 13:1.
+Students can transfer up to 74 credits from two-year schools and 90 from four-year colleges as they pursue over 100 academic programs offered in on-campus, fully online, and hybrid formats.

 Ohio University is a comprehensive public university in Athens, Ohio—75 miles southeast of Columbus.
-With 17,000 undergraduates and a 16:1 student-faculty ratio, students can choose from more than 250 academic programs across nine colleges and one center.
-As the only Transfer Honor Roll–acknowledged school in the state, Ohio U provides students transfer advisors who aid in transferring credit and planning out their remaining schedules to get them to graduation.
+With 17,000 undergraduates and a 16:1 student-faculty ratio, the University offers more than 250 academic programs across nine colleges and one center.
+As the only Transfer Honor Roll–acknowledged school in the state, OHIO provides students transfer advisors who aid in transferring credit and planning out their remaining schedules to get them to graduation.

 Saint Louis University

-Founded in 1818, Saint Louis University is a Jesuit Catholic university with a 282-acre campus in St. Louis, Missouri.
-The University has a large student body of nearly 13,000—8,072 undergraduate and 4,474 graduate students—with a 9:1 student-faculty ratio.
-The University features 90 undergraduate and over 100 graduate programs.
-SLU also offers transfer-specific admission counselors and visit programs to make for a smooth student transition.
+Saint Louis University is a Jesuit Catholic university with a 282-acre campus in St. Louis, Missouri.
+The University has a large student body of nearly 13,000—8,072 undergraduate and 4,474 graduate students—a 9:1 student-faculty ratio, 90 undergraduate programs, and over 100 graduate programs.
+SLU also offers transfer-specific admission counselors and visit programs for a smooth student transition.

 University of Evansville

-Founded in 1853, the University of Evansville is a private, church-affiliated liberal arts university with a 75-acre campus in Evansville, Indiana.
-With a total enrollment of 2,443 students, the University has an 11:1 student-faculty ratio and an average class size of 18 students.
-Evansville offers more than 80 majors and 100+ areas of study.
+The University of Evansville is a private church-affiliated liberal arts university with a 75-acre campus in Evansville, Indiana.
+With a total enrollment of 2,443 students, the University has an 11:1 student-faculty ratio, an average class size of 18 students, more than 80 majors, and 100+ areas of study.
 Transfer students are aided by transfer admission counselors upon acceptance to form a graduation plan.

 University of Northern Iowa

-Founded in 1876, the University of Northern Iowa is a comprehensive public institution with a campus of 820 sq. acres in Cedar Falls, Iowa—only seven miles from Waterloo.
-The University has a total enrollment of 10,497 students with a 17:1 student-faculty ratio.
-With a generous transfer policy for its 150 areas of study, more than 35% of UNI’s yearly incoming students are transfers from two- and four-year colleges.
+The University of Northern Iowa is a comprehensive public institution with an 820-acre campus in Cedar Falls, Iowa—only seven miles from Waterloo.
+The University has a total enrollment of 10,497 students, a 17:1 student-faculty ratio, and 150 areas of study.
+UNI also offers a generous transfer credit policy, with more than 35% of incoming students transferring from two- and four-year colleges each year.